Saurabh-Chede/GET-SUBS/README.md

 ## API Endpoints
 1. **"/ "** -> This default route will render the "index.html file" when the app launches. http://localhost:3000/

+## Application Folder Structure
+1. [src/app.js] -> For handling requests and responses.

+2. [/index.js] -> To connect and start the server.

+3. [src/createDatabase.js] -> To create database on MongoDB.

+4. [src/data.js] -> Data that has to be connnected to a database.

+5. [src/models/subscribers.js] -> For the schema.

+6. [src/index.html] -> The home page for the application.